reactjs/react-rails/README.md

   - [HMR](docs/common-errors.md#hmr)
   - [Tests in component directory](docs/common-errors.md#tests-in-component-directory)

-After reading this README file, additional information about React-Rails can be found in the Wiki page: https://github.com/reactjs/React-Rails/wiki
+After reading this README file, additional information about React-Rails can be found on the Wiki page: https://github.com/reactjs/React-Rails/wiki
-The Wiki page features a significant amount of additional information about React-Rails which includes instructional articles and answers to the most frequently asked questions.
+The Wiki page features a significant amount of additional information about React-Rails, including instructional articles and answers to the most frequently asked questions.

 ## Related Projects

-- [webpacker-react](https://github.com/renchap/webpacker-react): Integration of React with Rails utilizing Webpack with Hot Module Replacement (HMR).
-- [The React on Rails Course](https://learnetto.com/users/hrishio/courses/the-free-react-on-rails-5-course) A video course which teaches the basics of React and how to get started using it in Rails with `react-rails`.
 - [react\_on\_rails](https://github.com/shakacode/react_on_rails): Integration of React with Rails utilizing Webpack, Redux, React-Router.
-- [react-rails-hot-loader](https://github.com/rmosolgo/react-rails-hot-loader) Simple live-reloader for `react-rails`.
+- [React on Rails Pro](https://www.shakacode.com/react-on-rails-pro/):React on Rails with Node rendering and many other performance enhancements.
 - [react-rails-benchmark_renderer](https://github.com/pboling/react-rails-benchmark_renderer) adds performance instrumentation to server rendering.
 - [Ruby Hyperstack](https://hyperstack.org/): Use Ruby to build reactive user interfaces with React.

 ## Contributing

-🎉 Thanks for taking the time to contribute! 🎉
+🎉 Thanks for taking the time to contribute! 🎉 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

-With 5 Million+ downloads of the react-rails Gem and another 2 Million+ downloads of react_ujs on NPM, you're helping the biggest React + Rails community!

-By contributing to React-Rails, you agree to abide by the [code of conduct](https://github.com/reactjs/react-rails/blob/main/CODE_OF_CONDUCT.md).

-You can always help by submitting patches or triaging issues.
-Even offering reproduction steps to issues is incredibly helpful!

 # Supporters

-The following companies support the development of this and other open-source projects maintained by ShakaCode by providing licenses to the ShakaCode team.
+The following companies provide licenses to the ShakaCode team, supporting the development of this and other open-source projects maintained by ShakaCode.
 ShakaCode stands by the usefulness of these products!

 <br />
 <br />